Binaryify/OneDark-Pro/README.md

 }
 ```

-or use the setting `workbench.colorCustomizations`
+or use the setting `editor.tokenColorCustomizations`

 ```json
 "editor.tokenColorCustomizations":{